trkbba34/Ecommerce_DotnetCore_And_Angular/README_ANGULAR.md

 +id => conver id from string to int

 signal for sync ()
-the other for async (http / await)
+the other (old one like @input and @output ..) for async (http / await)

 subscripe vs pipe

 whats computed
+and what the difference between signal vs computed vs effect